tollbros/tollbrothers-ui/README.md

 8. Verify that the component shows on the page via `npm run dev`.

 ## How do we publish changes?
-1. Publishing has been automated by the Semantic Release Workflow
+1. Publishing has been automated by the Semantic Release Workflow.

 ## Semantic Release Workflow
 Basically, follow the commit message format below.
 Then when the commit is posted on the `main` branch semantic-release will do its thing and publish a new version on `merge to main` or a direct commit to `main`.